DavidMcLaughlin208/PixelSorting/docs/index.md

 I have made follow-along video for installation instructions [here](https://youtube.com/playlist?list=PLmmjw91hk5iWjPQqv2EueRfAAFfbJiTAz).

-* Windows 64-bit OS
+* Windows 64-bit OS or MacOS 10.x / 11.x
-* Latest version of [Microsoft Visual C++ Redistributable 2015-2019](https://docs.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170).
+* (Windows Only) Latest version of [Microsoft Visual C++ Redistributable 2015-2019](https://docs.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170).
 Choose the x64 version as this application will need to run on 64-bit Windows OS.
 * At least 2 GB of RAM for sorting images.
 At least 4 GB RAM for sorting videos (although more may be required for large video files)
-* (Only required if sorting video files) Install [K-Lite Codec pack](https://codecguide.com/download_kl.htm).
-Click "Download Basic" and then "Server 1" to download the installer.
-  * Launch the installer
-    * Select "Normal" installation
-    * Accept defaults for the next few pages of options
-    * It will ask to install adaware which is bloatware.
-This is not needed.
-Press decline
-    * Click install
-    * Click "Launch Codec Tweak Tool"
-      * Click the "Fixes" button in the top left
-      * Select "Re-register DirectShow Filters from K-Lite Pack"
-      * Click "Apply & Close"

 ### Installation

+* Windows
-* Download the SourceCode.zip file in the [Releases](https://github.com/DavidMcLaughlin208/PixelSorting/releases) section.
+  * Download the SourceCode.zip file in the [Releases](https://github.com/DavidMcLaughlin208/PixelSorting/releases) section for the latest Windows release.
   * Unzip the folder to a location on your computer.
   * Extract the contents to a folder of your choosing
-* Open the `PixelSorting-v0.1.1` folder
-* Open the `bin` folder
+  * Open the `PixelSorting-v0.1.1/bin` folder
   * Launch `PixelSortium.exe` (Windows will warn you of an Untrusted Publisher.
 Click "More Info" and then "Run Anyway")
   * All images and videos you want to be able to load into the application will need to be placed in the `data/images` folder (this can be done when the application is open as well)
   * All mask images will need to be placed in the `data/images/masks` folder
+* Mac
+  * Download the SourceCode.zip file in the [Releases](https://github.com/DavidMcLaughlin208/PixelSorting/releases) section for the version of MacOS you have
+  * Unzip the folder in the Downloads section
+  * Open the `PixelSorting-v0.1.2/bin` folder
+  * Move PixelSorting.app to the `Applications` folder
+  * To launch Right-click `PixelSorting.app` and click 'Open' (This is important as it adds an exception to run an unsigned application).
+From now on you can double click to launch.
+  * Right-click `PixelSorting.app` and click 'Show Package Contents'
+  * Navigate to `Resources/Contents/images`
+  * All images that you want to be loaded by the app must be placed in this folder (this can be done when the application is open as well)
+  * All mask files must be places in `images/masks`

 ### Error on start up